-This week, the Sturgeon Moon rises, giving moongazers across the world the chance to see a beautiful full Moon skimming the horizon.
+The 2025 Sturgeon Moon rose over the weekend of 9/10 August, giving moongazers across the world the chance to see a beautiful full Moon skimming the horizon.

-The Sturgeon Moon is the August full Moon, the eighth full Moon of the year, and rises on 9 August at 21:13 BST.
+The Sturgeon Moon is the August full Moon, the eighth full Moon of the year, rising on 9 August at 21:13 BST.

 Get weekly stargazing advice by signing up to our e-newsletter and subscribing to our YouTube channel